 "I feel good because I can sort out hard situations by myself and I can help younger pupils in the school by talking to them."
-Inverciyde learner "I think it's reassuring we get time out when we need it as it has prevented conflict situations getting worse."

 Inverclyde learner

-A pupil in an Inverclyde High School had low attendance and was being persistently excluded.
+A pupil in an Inverciyde high school had low attendance and was being persistently excluded.
 Following a multi-agency review the MCMC team became involved and worked with the school and authority to establish a suitable Personal Learning Pathway.
-Taking account of prior learning and individual needs a programme was organised to be delivered elsewhere.
+Taking account of prior learning and an assessment of wellbeing needs a programme was organised to be delivered elsewhere.
 The programme worked from the learner's strengths and involved Expressive Arts and work experience components.
 In addition another agency worked to return the pupil successfully to a school environment.

 The pupil has now returned to school and has re-engaged with learning using the PLP within the school environment.